cronvel/nextgen-events/README.md

 * arg1 `any type` (optional) first argument to transmit
 * arg2 `any type` (optional) second argument to transmit
 * ...
-* callback `function` (optional) a completion callback triggered when all listener have done, accepting one argument:
+* callback `function` (optional) a completion callback triggered when all listener have done, accepting arguments:
 	* interruption `any type` if truthy, then emit was interrupted with this interrupt value (provided by userland)
+	* event `Object` representing the current event

+It returns an object representing the current event.

 Node.js documentation:

 > Execute each of the listeners in order with the supplied arguments.

 **It does not returns the emitter!**
-It returns an object representing the current event.